nooxx/css-playground/README.md

 This project is where I build CSS nonsense.
-Built with Next.js, Tailwind, Sass
+Built with Next.js, Tailwind and Sass modules for each CSS project.

 ## Getting Started